STREAM3/pyISC/README.md

 Install with anaconda:

-(If you want to disable ssl verification when installing, you find the instructions <a href="https://docs.continuum.io/anaconda-repository/faq#how-do-i-disable-ssl-checking-on-package-installation">here</a>.)
+(If you want to disable ssl verification when installing, you will find the instructions <a href="https://docs.continuum.io/anaconda-repository/faq#how-do-i-disable-ssl-checking-on-package-installation">here</a>.)

 `>> conda install numpy pandas scikit-learn  ipython jupyter`